 We develop and maintain long-term relationships with shareholders and investors built on trust.
-So they can fully evaluate us, we regularly communicate strategies. performance, and results via various market communication channels and mechanisms.
+So they can fully straterioleus and investors out of it dust, so they can un evaluate us, we regularly communicate strategies, performance, and results via various market communication channels and mechanisms.
 We also proactively open dialog spaces that deliver the more detailed information these stakeholders seek and where we learn more about their needs and the expectations they have of us.